 Investors purchasing shares of common stock in this offering will pay a price per share that substantially exceeds the as-adjusted book value per share of our tangible assets after subtracting our liabilities.
-As a result, investors purchasing shares of common stock in this offering will incur immediate dilution of \$33.16 per share, based on the public offering price of \$40.00 per share, and our as-adjusted net tangible book value as of March 31, 2014 after giving effect to this offering.
+As a result, investors purchasing shares of common stock in this offering will incur immediate dilution of \$40.29 per share, based on an assumed public offering price of \$47.49 per share, which is the last reported sale price of our common stock on The NASDAQ Global Select Market on June 20, 2014, and our as-adjusted net tangible book value as of March 31, 2014 after giving effect to this offering.
 For information on how the foregoing amounts were calculated, see "Dilution."